-\textit{Cylindrical Matrix Product State Message Passing} - For the case of a cylindrical tensor network we find, for sufficiently large cylinder sizes, that cylindrical message passing is a more effective method than loop corrections for computing two-point observables in the network.
-This method can still be viewed as a variant of belief propagation where the network has been partitioned via its columns into a ring and MPS messages leaving a column are iteratively updated as the truncated product of the incoming message to that column and the column itself (see Fig.~\ref{fig:CylindricalMessagePassing}a).
+For the case of a cylindrical tensor network we find, for sufficiently large cylinder sizes, that cylindrical message passing is a more effective method than loop corrections for computing two-point observables in the network.
+This method can still be viewed as a variant of belief propagation (see also Ref. \cite{Guo2023} which introduces a related hybridization of the boundary MPS and BP algorithms) where the network has been partitioned via its columns into a ring and MPS messages leaving a column are iteratively updated as the truncated product of the incoming message to that column and the column itself (see fig.~\ref{fig:CylindricalMessagePassing}A).
 Upon convergence the two MPS messages incident to a column form an approximation for the derivative of the network with respect to that column.
 The degree of the approximation depends on two factors: the maximum virtual bond dimension allowed in the MPS message tensors and the circumference of the cylinder.
 The latter is an error that occurs due to the periodic boundary in the system, with the MPS messages effectively ignoring the correlations which flow around the circumference of the cylinder.
-This error will generically decay exponentially in the circumference of the cylinder (see Fig.~\ref{fig:DWaveErrorvsSystemSize}), making the method highly effective for large cylinders.
+This error will generically decay exponentially in the circumference of the cylinder (see Fig.~\ref{fig:DWaveErrorvsSystemSize} of the main text), making the method highly effective for large cylinders.

-To compute a MPS message update, we take the outgoing message $\vert M_{c \rightarrow c+1} \rangle$ from a column of tensors $\mathcal{T}_{c}$ to be the one with a fixed virtual dimension $r$ that maximizes the cost function
+To compute a MPS message update, we take the outgoing message $\vert M_{c \rightarrow c+1} \rangle$ from a column of tensors $\mathcal{T}_{c}$ to be the one with a fixed virtual dimension $R$ that maximizes the cost function